-Kyle has been volunteering at the Good Shepherd By Youth For Youth (BYFY) Rummage Sale for the past 8 years.
+Kyle has been volunteering at the Good Shepherd By Youth For Youth (BYFY) Rummage Sale for almost 10 years.
 This sale is one of Kyle’s favorite weeks of the year and he wanted to share with everyone why he enjoys it so much!
 One of the things Kyle enjoys most is getting to be active and away from home.
 “It’s not boring at BYFY,” he says.
 He also appreciates that the work he does – emptying cars, sorting items, and helping customers – helps other people.
 He believes he brings a great attitude and some muscle power to each hour of the sale (and the other volunteers would agree).Over the years he has taken some great treasures from the sale including a Karaoke machine for himself and some great clothes and country music CDs for his sister.
 “Last year I even got some special jewelry for my mom!”

 Kyle is a great worker and is at every collection night, both days of the sale, and sticks around for the clean-up party!
 During collection nights you will often see Kyle in the parking lot yelling “Car” to alert other workers that a donation has come in.
 On Friday and Saturday he is the friendly face helping customers take their things to their car.
 Over the years Kyle has worked with a lot of other volunteers and enjoyed making friends with them.
 He really enjoyed the group of high school boys who dressed up in costumes while they worked.
 “They were a bit crazy but were really nice.”
 Kyle has also become a regular volunteer at the Good Shepherd Sunday night worship service – where he sings along loudly while helping with the worship slides.

 Volunteers Make It Happen

-Kyle is one of 65 volunteers who together accumulate about 200 hours of work to make this sale happen.
+Kyle is one of 65 volunteers who together accumulate about 200 hours of work to make the BYFY sale happen.
 The funds from this sale go to help our youth go on trips and retreats throughout the year.
 But like the sale itself, there is treasure buried within that goal.
 This sale also provides a great space for congregational fellowship.
 As youth, adults, and families work together unloading cars and sorting donations they find themselves in conversation with each other and meeting new people.
 It’s amazing how many people you can get to know during a “What do you think this is?” conversation!